 There’s no other record of the meeting.
 Labour didn’t submit written proposals, so there’s nothing else to FOI.
 If the report had been in oral form, I’d never even have known the meeting took place.
 Hooray for aide memoires.

 Sometimes, an FOI request is a fishing expedition.
 You suspect there may be something unusual going on, and you ask for some documents.
 Sometimes, it’s just about creating a full public record.
-See for example the work Gavin Sheridan is doing on ministerial and TDs expenes, or gathering ministerial diaries.
+See for example the work Gavin Sheridan is doing on ministerial and TDs expenses, or gathering ministerial diaries.

 And sometimes, I’m just nosey.